- 1. Junk Food

 “76% of wealthy believe bad habits create detrimental luck vs. 9% of poor.”

 Bad habits create bad outcomes.
-If you have the habit of skipping flossing at the end of the day, you might get gum disease and have to pay for lots of expensive, painful dental work.
-Bad habits have bad consequences.
+For example, if you have the habit of skipping flossing at the end of the day, you might get gum disease and have to pay for lots of expensive, painful dental work.
+So bad habits have dire consequences.

 Some people don’t believe that, though.
 When all of their teeth fall out, they rail against the fates, never blaming themselves and their lack of flossing.